 Applicants to the MBA, MEd, MAT and MSCP are required to provide the contact information for three academic and/or professional references on their application for admission.

-One letter of recommendation.
-Formats and information on how to submit the letter can be found on the online graduate application.
+Requires letters of recommendation.
+Formats and information on how to submit the letter can be found on the online application.

-Upon receipt of the completed graduate application, applicants to the MSCP are required to participate in a formal interview either on campus or virtually.
+Upon receipt of the completed graduate application, applicants to the MSCP, PsyD and DNP programs are required to participate in a formal interview either on campus or virtually.
 Interviews are scheduled after the receipt of all admissions documents.

 Entering students are expected to be computer literate, and to have graduate-level writing skills and math skills at the college algebra level.
 Typically students have two or more years of full-time work experience.
 Generally the Graduate Management Admissions Test (GMAT), letters of reference and interviews are not required, but may be included by an applicant if they choose to supplement required application materials.
 The MBA Program Office may ask for additional supporting material including an interview to strengthen the case of application of an applicant who do not meet one or more admission standards.
 Applicants must also submit answers to the following questions.